Webonaute/DoctrineFixturesGeneratorBundle/README.md

 -------------
 - For symfony 2.3 and 2.4, use the version v1.0.*
 - For symfony 2.5 and over, use the version v1.1.* or dev-master.
+- Our version 1.3 is tested with symfony >=2.7 and PHP 7.0

 Documentation
 -------------